nikhil123421/MandiSetu/README.md

 4. Launch the app Fire up the streamlit server: streamlit run app.py

-🧪 Testing the Project
+## 🧪 Testing the Project
 Since this app relies on a live external API, here is how you can manually test if it's working correctly:

 1. Check Connection: Open the app in your browser (usually http://localhost:8501).
 Look at the sidebar—it should say "Connection Status: Connected".
-If it says "Error," check your internet or the API limits.
+If it says "Error," check your internet.

 2. Run a Functional Test:
    Select a State (e.g., "Maharashtra") from the dropdown.